Diocese of Tianjin

-The Roman Catholic Diocese of Tianjin/Tíentsín (Latin:Tienzinen(sis), 天津) is a suffragan diocese in the Ecclesiastical province of the Metropolitan Archbishop of Beijing in PR China.
+The Roman Catholic Diocese of Tianjin/Tíentsín (Latin:Tienzinen(sis), 天津) is a suffragan diocese in the ecclesiastical province of the Metropolitan Archbishop of Beijing in PR China.

-Its cathedral episcopal see is Cathedral of St. Joseph (Laoxikai Church), in the city of Tianjin, which also has the former cathedral: Our Lady of Victory Church (Wanghailou Church) (圣母得勝堂（望海樓天主堂）).
+Its cathedral episcopal see is Cathedral of St. Joseph (Laoxikai Church), in the city of Tianjin, which also houses the former cathedral Our Lady of Victory Church (Wanghailou Church) (圣母得勝堂（望海樓天主堂）).

-Data from 1950 indicated there are 50,000 registered Roman Catholics in Tianjin, occupying 1.4% of the total 3,600,000 population.
-Recent data from 2008 reflected a recovery of presumably 100,000 Catholics after years of persecution of which 40,000 are officially registered and 60,000 is the estimated number of underground faithful.
-Even that considered, it is still only a very tiny proportion of the current 15,000,000 population (0.7%).
+Data from 1950 indicated there were 50,000 registered Roman Catholics in Tianjin, about 1.4% of the total 3,600,000 population.
+Data from 2008 estimated 100,000 Catholics in Tianjin after years of persecution, of which 40,000 are officially registered and an estimated 60,000 are underground.
+This represents about 0.7% of the population of Tianjin.